 Renewable Fuels and Lubricants Laboratory

-NREL's Renewable Fuels and Lubricants (ReFUEL) Laboratory is a research and testing facility for advanced vehicles and fuels.
+NREL's Renewable Fuels and Lubricants (ReFUEL) Laboratory is used to conduct initial screening of fuel candidates, bench-scale research, single-cylinder engine studies, and assessments involving multi-cylinder engines and complete vehicle systems.
 R&D focuses on improving vehicle efficiency and overcoming barriers to the increased use of renewable diesel, biodiesel, synthetic diesel derived from biomass, and other fuels.
-The lab features a chassis dynamometer for vehicle performance and emissions research, engine dynamometer test cells for advanced fuels research, and precise emissions analysis equipment.
-Because the ReFUEL Laboratory is located in Denver, Colorado, it is capable of testing emissions and vehicle performance at high altitude.
-It also features an altitude simulation system to mimic results found at lower altitudes.
+The ReFUEL Laboratory is one of the few facilities in the United States with a chassis dynamometer that operates with laboratory-grade emissions analysis equipment.
+The lab also features engine dynamometer test cells for fuels research and precise emissions analysis equipment.

 Vehicle Testing and Integration Facility

 At the Vehicle Testing and Integration Facility (VTIF), research examines the interaction of building energy systems, utility grids, renewable energy sources, and plug-in electric vehicles.
-The VTIF is being used in tandem with NREL's Energy Systems Integration Facility to explore these approaches at a system scale.
+The VTIF is being used in tandem with NREL's Energy Systems Integration Facility to explore technologies from an integrated systems perspective.
 NREL collaborates with automakers, charging station manufacturers, utilities, and fleet operators to enable plug-in electric vehicle communication with the smart grid and to create opportunities for vehicles to play an active role in building and grid management.
 In addition, the site features a test pad to conduct thermal soak testing and stationary HVAC load testing on light- and heavy-duty vehicles.
 A high-fidelity weather station next to the test pad provides a continuous data stream on temperature, humidity, wind speed, and solar energy intensity.